Tazovsky/cachemeR/README.md

 Dev environment
 --------------

-Package is developed in RStudio run in container
+Package is developed in RStudio run in container:

 ```bash
 docker build -t cachemer .